If Plymouth Rock could talk, what would it say?

 If that’s not enough, wait until you hear what dancer Kaylee “Impavido” Millis of tv’s “So You Think You Can Dance” has planned for Plymouth area students.
 She’s choreographing the music and plans to teach “The Secrets of Plymouth Rock” this summer.
 Once again, stay tuned.

 Hmm, if we only had a scriptwriter we could turn this into a musical.
 Guess what…we do and he did!
 Introducing scriptwriter Tyler Ferreira from Duxbury, Massachusetts.
-Tyler a former Hollywood scriptwriter has written a wonderful script perfect for elementary school students.
+Tyler has written a wonderful script perfect for elementary school students.
 The script incorporates enough roles for small to large classrooms.
 The music, script, dances, etc will be available for download.
 Just like Plymouth’s elementary schools around the country students will be able to enjoy “The Secrets of Plymouth Rock” at their school in time for the 2020 celebration.